fogus/spiel/pyramidenspiel/montauk/README.markdown

 ![suit ranks](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/montauk/graphics/suit-ranks.png)

 The player with the high ranking suit wins the trick and can move their pyramids according to the ranks showing on the two cards.
-Cards played to tricks are always made visible to both players after they are resolved.

-The number of pyramids that the winning player can move based on the cards in the trick are detailed next.
+The movement points available to the player wining the trick are detailed below.

 Bearing off
 -----------